-Students are admitted to this degree program by their major professor.
-Following enrollment, the student and major professor determine members for their Mentor and Examination Committee.
-The committee consists of a minimum of three faculty members.
-At least two of the committee members must be tenure-track faculty in the Department of Animal and Dairy Sciences.
-The other committee member can be another faculty member from within or outside of the department or other scientist, as approved by the Research and Graduate Education Committee.
+All Animal Sciences Ph.D. students are admitted to this degree program by their major professor.
+Following matriculation, the student and major professor determine membership for their Ph.D.
+Mentor and Preliminary Examination Committee.
+A minimum of four faculty members are required for the Ph.D.
+Mentor and Preliminary Examination Committee.
+At least three of the committee members must be faculty in the Department of Animal and Dairy Sciences.
+One faculty member on the Committee must be from outside of the Department.

 The graduate student formally requests the participation of the faculty on the committee.
 The student, major professor, and the Director of Graduate Studies must approve of all members on this committee.
-Once the committee signs the Mentor and Examination Committee form, the student must turn in the signed copy to the Graduate Program Manager for review.
+Once the committee signs the Ph.D.
+Mentor and Preliminary Examination Committee form, the student must turn in the signed copy to the Graduate Program Manager for review.
 The Graduate Program Manager will submit the form for review and approval by the Director of Graduate Studies.
-Changes to a Mentor and Examination Committee must be submitted in writing to the Graduate Program Manager for approval by the Director of Graduate Studies.
+Changes to a Ph.D.
+Committee must be submitted in writing to the Graduate Program Manager for approval by the Director of Graduate Studies.
 Students should meet with their committee at least once per year.